MichaelCook/wordle/README.md

 $
 ```

-Each of these words (hound, hatch and grace) would take 8 guesses if you
+Each of these words (hound, hatch and graze) would take 8 guesses if you
 guessed the word most likely to match each time.
 But of course you only get 6
 guesses.